Published in Cornea

 About Harris Ahmed DO, MPH

-Harris Ahmed DO, MPH is a resident physician in ophthalmology at the Loma Linda University Eye Institute.
-He is a leader in health policy, serving in national leadership positions in multiple organizations including the AMA, AOCOOHNS, and AOA and has authored many publications and given lectures on public health advocacy and health policy, specializing in topics such as scope of practice, physician distribution, and medical education.
+Harris Ahmed DO, MPH is a vitreoretinal surgery fellow physician at Weill Cornell.
+He is a leader in health policy, serving in national leadership positions in multiple organizations including the AMA, AOCOOHNS, and AOA.
+He has authored many publications and given lectures on public health advocacy and health policy, specializing in topics such as scope of practice, physician distribution, and medical education.
+He is currently serving on the board of Trustees for the California Academy of Eye Physicians and Surgeons.

 Harris Ahmed DO, MPH